jayden-sudo/EffiProxy/README.md

 We can see that the Asm version reduces gas by more than 15% at deployment time compared to the Yul version.

+note: Compared to the Yul version, the Asm version also reduces gas cost during call, but the reduction is very slight (-20 gas per call), so we will not list it here.

 ## Usage